axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/settings/index.rst

    .. important::
       Case state cannot be DESTROYED.

--  SEE RELATED TASKS OF CASE
+- See related tasks of case

    To show related tasks action, user needs permission:
    ``PortalPermission.SHOW_ALL_TASKS_OF_CASE`` .